Drewster727/goes-notify/README.md

 # GOES center codes

 The table below may not be complete.
-If you don't see your location, visit the following URL, look for your desired location, and use the 'id' field as the locationId: https://ttp.cbp.dhs.gov/schedulerapi/locations/?temporary=false&inviteOnly=false&operational=true&serviceName=Global%20Entry
+If you don't see your location, visit [this link](https://ttp.cbp.dhs.gov/schedulerapi/locations/?temporary=false&inviteOnly=false&operational=true&serviceName=Global%20Entry) for a current complete list; find your desired location; and use the 'id' field as the location code in your config file: \

 | ID    | Enrollment Center Name                                                                                                                |
 |-------|---------------------------------------------------------------------------------------------------------------------------------------|